Yukon Canada Travel Guide

 Klondike Gold Rush

 Dawson City became to be the largest city north of San Francisco and west of Winnipeg.
-Close to 100,000 set off for the Klondike, where they faced imposing mountain passes, the Chilkoot Trail and the mighty Yukon River on their journey to Dawson City.
+Close to 100,000 set off for the Klondike, where they faced imposing mountain passes, the Chilkoot Trail, and the mighty Yukon River on their journey to Dawson City.

 The Klondike Gold Rush ended in 1903.
 By that time, more than 95 million dollars had been extracted from the Yukon River.

-Northern Yukon, Land Of The Midnight Sun
+Northern Yukon Canada, Land Of The Midnight Sun

 It’s the land of the midnight sun where summer light just doesn’t quit.
 Life thrives under intense sunlight.
-The land hosts millions of migratory birds and wildflowers shoot up to a magnificent extent.
+In spring, thousands of caribou and migratory birds return each year to give birth to their young and wildflowers shoot up to a magnificent extent.

 Northern Yukon also boasts the only Canadian highway that crosses the Arctic Circle – the Dempster Highway.

-White Pass and Yukon Canada Route
+White Pass And Yukon Route

 The railway does not run all the way to Whitehorse anymore.
 You have several trip options on the White Pass and Yukon Route Railroad.
 The trips take you past glacial rivers, gorges, and waterfalls for a real taste of the north.

-- Board a motor coach at the White Pass Depot in Whitehorse for a trip along the scenic South Klondike Highway.
+- Board a motorcoach at the White Pass Depot in Whitehorse for a trip along the scenic South Klondike Highway.